 Meritorious service is defined as making a substantial contribution to the Institution’s work over a period of time by organising activities, or carrying out specific tasks which have furthered the Institution’s aims and objectives.
 The award takes the form of a plaque mounted on a rectangular plinth with an engraved citation to record the date, name and purpose of the award.

 If you want to nominate someone who you think deserves to be considered for a Merit Award, please contact the Chief Executive.

 The Thorrowgood Scholarship is awarded annually to a candidate who has excelled in the IRSE’s Professional Examination.
 The award, which is presented at the Institution’s AGM in the April following the examination, comprises the Thorrowgood Scholarship Medallion and a cheque for £1500.

 Under the terms of the bequest of W J Thorrowgood (Past President), the Scholarship is awarded on the basis that it should assist the development of young engineers employed in the railway signalling and telecommunications field.
 The award must be used to finance a study tour of railway and/or signalling installations or manufacturing facilities, usually in a foreign administration, after which the award holder presents a report on the study tour to the Younger Members Section.

 To be eligible for the award, candidates are usually expected to have sat the required four modules in the same year and achieved outstanding results.

-The Thorrowgood Scholar for 2016/17 is DUNCAN ROB who works for SNC Lavalin in the UK.
+The Thorrowgood Scholar for the 2016 Exam was DUNCAN ROBB who works for SNC Lavalin in the UK.
 He received the award at the AGM on 21st April 2017.
 No Award was made in respect of the 2017 Exam.